ficonsulting/RInno/cran-comments.md

 There were no ERRORs, WARNINGs, or NOTEs

 ## Downstream dependencies
-RInno does not have any downstream dependendies.
+RInno does not have any downstream dependencies.